dcp2njit/dcp2-IT265-002/docs/studio-brainstorm.md

 *What types of games will your studio focus on?*
 *Consider your course's emphasis on depth, mechanics, and balance in card and board games.*

-- Strategy / Puzzle Games
+- Strategy / Puzzle Games (maybe old/obscure ones)
 - Minimalistic, Retro, Cute, Frutiger Aero/Metro, Y2K

 ---